lwsporcello/lacework-detection-efficacy/README.md

 bash <(curl https://raw.githubusercontent.com/lwsporcello/lacework-detection-efficacy/main/lw-detection-efficacy.sh)
 ```

-This script will prompt you to choose which simualtions you want to run.
+This script will prompt you to choose which simulations you want to run.
 Enter all simulations you want to run in a comma separated list.

 ```
 -----------------------------------------------------